varnish/hitch/README.md

 The only required argument is a path to a PEM file that contains the certificate (or a chain of certificates) and private key.

-The entire set of arguments can be invoked with `stud -h`:
+The entire set of options can be invoked with `stud -h`:

     Encryption Methods:
       --tls                    TLSv1 (default)